 We are certain that a free air subwoofer won’t have the sound quality as good as one mounted in a well-designed enclosure.

 Our practical appraisals revealed that the sound effects on “pop” and “pop” had different sounds.
 The former had more punch, but the latter sounded cleaner.

-Overall, the score is that the subwoofer enclosed may produce a tighter and more precise (mostly for heavy bass) bass for those who might prefer it to listen to certain types of music.
+Overall, the score is that the enclosed subwoofer may produce a tighter and more precise (mostly for heavy bass) bass for those who might prefer it to listen to certain types of music.

-The enclosed provides accurate bass quality and hits on every note.
+The enclosed subwoofer provides accurate bass quality and hits on every note.
 It also renders the song an appropriate melody, allowing it to flow with its original rhythm.

 Which is better, an enclosed or free-air Subwoofer or both?

 Your preference will determine which option is best.
 Both options are great for specific preferences.
 An enclosed subwoofer is the best option if you are looking for tight bass and booming bass.

 A free sub-carrier would be your best option if you are short on space or have a tight budget.